how to write a screenplay synopsis

 If you’re wondering why your screenplay needs a synopsis, the answer is simple: because that’s what the people in charge of the money want to see!

-How To Write a Film Synopsis That Stands Out
+How To Write a Film Synopsis: 8 Steps

 infographic on how to write an engaging script synopsis